barricklab/fitnessR/README.md

 ## Quick Start

-Download the [competition_template.csv](data-raw/competition_template.csv) file and fill it in as directed by the comments in the file.
+Download the [competition_template.csv](https://raw.githubusercontent.com/barricklab/fitnessR/main/data-raw/competition_template.csv) file.
+For example, right click and choose "Save Link As...".
+Open the file in a spreadsheet or text editor.
+Fill it in as directed by the comments in the file.

 Calculate relative fitness by running these commands in R:
 ```R